debian-live/live-build/includes/squeeze/install/README.txt

    procedure may seem a bit unusual.
 You can install Debian GNU/Linux either alongside your current OS, or as the only OS on your computer.

-   An Installation Guide for this disc is available from the Debian web site.
+   As this is not an official squeeze release disc, then the installation guide many not be released yet.
+It will appear on the Debian web site when ready, but before then you could try the development version of the manual.

    For the impatient ones: you can start the installation program easily by booting off this disc.
 Note that not all (esp. older) systems